 bash Re-deploying environment abcdefghijklm-master-7rqtwti E: Environment redeployment failed

-- Magento responds with 503 error, and the following error message is displayed in application logs:
+- Adobe Commerce responds with 503 error, and the following error message is displayed in application logs:

 bash SQLSTATE[HY000] MySQL server has gone awayand the following error appears when you connect to a MySQL server: